Classic Yoga

 Practice Note

-If you feel discomfort placing the ankle on one another, place a piece of cloth in between them.
+If you feel discomfort placing the ankles on one another, place a piece of cloth in between them.

 One may place either of the heels under the perineum.